 Mocha is a type of espresso that is typically served by steaming milk with hot chocolate powder, vanilla Mocha is a type of espresso made by steaming milk with hot chocolate powder, vanilla, and whipped cream.
 It results in a rich, creamy coffee drink that has a mocha flavour tincture.
 It is generally served with a sprinkle of cinnamon.

 This drink is also known as mochaccino in the coffee world, a delicious concoction of coffee and hot chocolate powder with steamed milk and whipped cream.

-Depending on your preference, it’s served hot or cold depending on your preference.
-This drink can be made with milk or even iced coffee in some places.
+Depending on your preference, it’s served hot or cold and can be made with milk or iced coffee in some cafes.

-Mocha, no matter how you say it, is a combination of the best things in life: coffee and chocolate!
+No matter how you say it, Mocha coffee is a combination of the best things in life: coffee and chocolate!

 Mocha origin – where did it come from?

-The name “mocha” is derived from the name of a port town in Yemen called Mocha.
-Mocha is famous for its coffee, and in 1511 the Portuguese took seeds to their colonies in Goa, India to start coffee plantations.
+The name “mocha” comes from the name of a port town in Yemen called Mocha.
+Mocha is famous for its coffee, and in 1511 the Portuguese took seeds to their colonies in Goa, India, to start coffee plantations.

-By 1720 coffee plants were being cultivated in Indonesia and soon after coffee was introduced to Central America.
+By 1720 coffee plants were cultivated in Indonesia, and soon after, coffee was introduced to Central America.
 Mocha beans were famous for their naturally chocolaty taste.

 How To Make A Mocha?

-The steps for making a Mocha are very similar to that of a latte regardless of its origin.
+The steps for making a Mocha coffee are similar to that of a latte, regardless of its origin.

-Before you begin brewing, make sure to have the following ingredients hand which have been mentioned below.
+Before you begin brewing, make sure to have the following ingredients on hand, which are mentioned below.

 - 16.5 grams of ground espresso